Successor Feature Representations: Experiments

 We evaluated the agents under three conditions.
-First (QL, SFQL, Xi), the feature representation $\feat$ and the reward functions are given as defined in the environment and tasks.
+First (\ql, \sfql, \sfrql), the feature representation $\feat$ and the reward functions are given as defined in the environment and tasks.
 As the features are discrete, the $\xi$-function is approximated by an independent mapping for each action and possible feature $\feat \in \featspace$.
 The Q-value $Q(s,a)$ for the $\xi$-agents (Eq.~\ref{eqn:xi_definition}) is computed by: $Q^\pi(s,a) = \sum_{\feat \in \featspace} R(\feat) \xi^\pi(s,a,\feat)$.
-In tasks with linear reward functions, the sampled reward weights $\w_i$ were given to SFQL.
-For general reward functions, SFQL received an approximated weight vector $\tilde{\w}_i$ based on a linear model that was trained before a task started on several uniformly sampled features and rewards.
+In tasks with linear reward functions, the sampled reward weights $\w_i$ were given to \sfql.
+For general reward functions, \sfql received an approximated weight vector $\tilde{\w}_i$ based on a linear model that was trained before a task started on several uniformly sampled features and rewards.

-In the second condition (SFQL-R, Xi-R), the feature representation is given, but the reward functions are approximated during the tasks.
+In the second condition (\sfql-R, \sfrql-R), the feature representation is given, but the reward functions are approximated from observations during the tasks.
 In detail, the reward weights $\tilde{\w}_i$ were approximated by a linear model $r=\phi^\top \tilde{\w}_i$ for each task.

-Under the third condition (SFQL-$h$, CXi-$h$), also the feature representation $\tilde{\feat} \in [0,1]^h$ with $h=4$ and $h=8$ was approximated.
+Under the third condition (\sfql-$h$, C\sfrql-$h$), also the feature representation $\tilde{\feat} \in [0,1]^h$ with $h=4$ and $h=8$ was approximated.
 The features were approximated with a linear model based on observed transitions by QL during the first 20 tasks.
 The procedure follows the multi-task learning protocol described by \citep{barreto2018transfer} based on the work of \citep{caruana1997multitask}.
-As in this case the approximated features are continuous, we introduce a $\xi$-agent for continuous features (CXi) (Appendix~\ref{c:appendix_cmf_xi}).
-CXi discretizes each feature dimension $\tilde{\feat}_k \in [0,1]$ in $11$ bins with the bin centers: $X = \{0.0, 0.1, \ldots, 1.0\}$.
+As in this case the approximated features are continuous, we introduce a $\xi$-agent for continuous features (C\sfrql) (Appendix~\ref{c:appendix_cmf_xi}).
+C\sfrql discretizes each feature dimension $\tilde{\feat}_k \in [0,1]$ in $11$ bins with the bin centers: $X = \{0.0, 0.1, \ldots, 1.0\}$.
 It learns for each dimension $k$ and bin $i$ the $\xi$-value $\xi^\pi_k(s,a,X_{i})$.
 Q-values (Eq.~\ref{eqn:xi_definition}) are computed by $Q^\pi(s,a) = \sum_{k=1}^h \sum_{i=1}^{11} r_k(X_i) \xi^\pi_k(s,a,X_i)$.
-CXi-8 is omitted as it did not bring a significant advantage.
+C\sfrql-8 is omitted as it did not bring a significant advantage.

 Each task was executed for $20,000$ steps, and the average performance over 10 runs per algorithm was measured.
 We performed a grid-search over the parameters of each agent, reporting here the performance of the parameters with the highest total reward over all tasks.